 |---|---|---|

-| Madison | Online permit examples include replacing siding, roofing, or gutters for 1- and 2-family homes where plan review is not required.
+| Madison | Online permit examples include replacing roofing or gutters for 1- and 2-family homes where plan review is not required.
 City of Madison | Roofing can fall into a repair/replace permit path depending on scope. |

-| Milwaukee | The permit checklist marks roof tear-off shingles, roof replace shingles, and shingles replace as "Maybe," while a new roof with new rafters is "Yes."
+| Milwaukee | The permit checklist marks roof tear-off shingles and roof replace shingles as "Maybe," while a new roof with new rafters is "Yes."
 City of Milwaukee | Call or verify before assuming.
-Structural changes are a different category. |
+Structural work changes the question. |

 | Green Bay | Residential roofing without structural changes is listed as "No," while roofing with structural changes is "Yes."
 City of Green Bay | Non-structural reroofing may be treated differently than structural roof work. |